01 of 10

 07 of 10

 One of the most difficult challenges that come with nesting in a studio is the lack of closet space.
-Especially for the so many of us who have a passion for fashion.
+Especially for those of us who may or may not have a shopping problem or a serious passion for fashion.

 Fortunately, it’s relatively easy and economical to assemble your own.
 Rather than look for ways to stuff and hide your clothes away, create an open, functional closet that complements your aesthetic.
 Just be sure to hang things uniformly so it doesn’t appear too chaotic.Continue to 8 of 10 below.